 ArcGIS Enterprise is a collection of software components that can be deployed in many configurations based on an organization's requirements and desired workflows.
 At each varied capacity and configuration, the software requires stability from the underlying operating systems and infrastructure to operate at its highest potential.
-The following recommendations and techniques can be used to plan for and deliver stable, optimized, and highly functional production sites at every scale.
+You can use the following recommendations and techniques to plan for and deliver stable, optimized, and highly functional production sites at every scale.

 Planning for deployment

 Prior to deploying ArcGIS Enterprise, consider these recommendations.

 After a period of routine use, ArcGIS Enterprise will require additional storage space over time to support workflows such as publishing services and sharing content.
 The amount of storage space needed will vary and depend on several factors, such as the following:

 - Amount and types of content and items uploaded to the organization

 - Data storage to support published services (when data is copied to the server during publishing as opposed to referenced directly in a shared location)

 While disk space increases over time to support these workflows, the size of scheduled backups will scale proportionally.
 To plan for sufficient backup storage, it is recommended that retention policies are used for stored backups.
 For example, in the event when a collection of incremental backups is only useful when coupled with the last full backup in the chain, it is recommended that you remove them when that chain falls outside of retention requirements.
 Retention policies must align with organizational requirements to prevent data loss and other applicable regulatory requirements.